annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/masterdetail.md

 ![](images/masterdetail-preview.png)

-## How to use the Master Detail Pattern
+## How to use the Master Detail UI Pattern

 1. In Service Studio, in the Toolbox, search for `Master Detail`.